Key Takeaways

 Once upon a time, I had 80 direct reports.
-Every year that meant completing 80 different performance evaluations, and then delivering those reviews to 80 different people.
+Every year, that meant completing 80 different performance evaluations and then delivering those reviews to 80 different people.

-That’s a lot of evaluations.
+That’s a lot of employee performance reviews.

 But it was tough, especially at the end of a day when I was conducting my sixth or seventh evaluation.